MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ FIRE   │
     =#

-Hence, from here on, we'll use `It.department` instead of `Lookup(:department)`.
+From here on, we'll use `It.department`, and not `Lookup(:department)`.

 ### Counting